 Using Too Much Product

 When one product promises sleek hair and the next swears it’s going to make your curls shine like diamonds; it’s tempting to start piling on conditioners and serums, convinced that your hair’s going to be happy and healthy.
-The truth is that the healthiest hair is usually hair that’s had minimal exposure to products.
+The truth is that the healthiest hair has had minimal exposure to products.
 Sure, if used in moderation, they don’t hurt (and can even help), but slathering your hair with different chemicals and contents will likely weigh it down, stress it out, and cause it to break or become damaged.
-If you’re using a lot of product, start thinking about which ones you truly need, and start trying to scale it back; you might be surprised how well your hair responds to fewer gels and creams.
+If you’re using a lot of products, start thinking about which ones you truly need, and try to scale it back; you might be surprised how well your hair responds to fewer gels and creams.
 Sometimes, less really is more.

 Wearing Your Hair in Tight or Stressful Styles

 If your go-to style is a ponytail, it doesn’t mean that you’re in danger.
 However, regularly or excessively drawing your locks back into tight, slick styles (especially if you have long or thick hair) can tug at hair roots and stress it into breakage.
 In some cases, women have even blamed tight hairstyles such as slick buns and ponytails for premature hair loss and thinning.